Mostaganem tramway

+The Mostaganem tramway (Tramway de Mostaganem; ترامواي مستغانم) is a tramway network serving Mostaganem, Algeria.
+Opened in 2023, the 14 km long network consists of two lines, and is operated by the Société d'exploitation des tramways (SETRAM) and owned by the Entreprise Métro d'Alger (EMA).

 History

-In 2012 the project was awarded to a consortium of Corsán-Coviam Construcción and Isolux Ingeniería as well as Alstom (28 %).
+In 2012, the project was awarded to a consortium of Corsán-Coviam Construcción and Isolux Ingeniería as well as Alstom (28%).
 Construction work began in September 2013 and was planned to finish in 2016.
-But because of financial problems of Corsán-Coviam Construcción the project had to be reawarded to Cosider Travaux Publics, Cosider Ouvrages d'Art and Alstom.
-First test drives were published in 2021.
+However, because of financial issues regarding Corsán-Coviam Construcción, the project had to be reawarded to Cosider Travaux Publics, Cosider Ouvrages d'Art and Alstom.
+Test running on the network started in 2021.
+Both lines of the network officially opened for service on February 18, 2023.

-Current network
+System

 The central hub of the network is formed by the Gare de Mostaganem stop at the railway station of the city.
-Here terminates line T2 which connects to a bus station in the southwest (terminus Nouvelle Gare Routière).
+Here terminates line T2, which connects to a bus station in the southwest (terminus Nouvelle Gare Routière).
 The other line, line T1, is a north-south line running from university to the southwest.